monsonjeremy/Surfline-Project/README.md

 For this project, I've added responsive styling using media queries to optimize for different screen sizes and mobile.
 The application should work in almost all browsers and on mobile devices.

+##### Going forward

+Moving forward with this project, I'd love to refactor the client to use GraphQL and the Apollo tool chain.
+I think it would be really cool to use features like subscription, pagination, and prefetching.
+I think this would be especially powerful with the RSS feed to be able to push updates live the client when the RSS feed gets new data.
+Along with exploring GraphQL I would like to build a more specific API for getting current readings for only buoys that the user has favorites.
+Currently handling this on the client side by filtering out buoys that are not favorites causes a performance hit when deciding whether or not to render hundreds of markers.
+I think moving this logic to the node server would make more sense.